brzewVCE/ResuAI/resume.md

 - Devised a new food-agnostic formulation for fine-grained cross-ingredient meal cooking and subsumed the recent popular works into the proposed scheme
 - Proposed a cream of mushroom soup recipe which is competitive when compared with the SOTA recipes with complex steps by only altering the way of cutting mushroom, published in NeurIPS 2099 (see <sup class="crossref-ref"><a href="#ref-P1">[~P1]</a></sup>)
+- Developed a pan for meal cooking which is benefiting the group members' research work

 ## Skills